SeiyaHazama/Network_TroubleShooting/README.md

 # Network_TroubleShooting

 ## Overview
-This is Simple Network touble shooting.
+This is Simple Network trouble shooting.
 This soft is can...

 * Get IP address
 * Renew IP address